 The origin of Proud-N-Powerful, one of the most dangerous tandems in AEW, goes back roughly fifteen years.
-In Total Nonstop Action Wrestling, The Latin American Xchange, or LAX, formed in 2005.
+In Total Nonstop Action Wrestling, The Latin American Xchange, or LAX, was formed in 2005.
 From there, various members came and went, including Hernandez, Homicide, and Low Ki.

 Proud-N-Powerful debuted in wrestling at different points, Santana entering in 2007 and Ortiz in 2008.
 In the years that followed, they wrestled separately across the independent circuit before starting teaming in mid-2012.
 Collectively, they began in Fighting Spirit Wrestling as EYFBO.